GuruMaps/iOSManual/03-settings.md

 #### Cache Info

-All loaded map tiles will be automatically saved to your device's storage and can be managed in Settings &gt; Cache Info, so you can delete the tiles you no longer need if you want to free up storage space:
+All loaded map tiles will be automatically saved to your device's storage and can be managed in Settings &gt; Cache Info, so you can delete the tiles you no longer need if you want to free up storage space.

 <img src="/assets/cache_info.png" width="375" height="422" />